hashicorp/terraform-provider-azuread/docs/resources/invitation.md

 The following arguments are supported:

+* `message` - (Optional) A `message` block as documented below, which configures the message being sent to the invited user.
+If this block is omitted, no message will be sent.
 * `redirect_url` - (Required) The URL that the user should be redirected to once the invitation is redeemed.
 * `user_display_name` - (Optional) The display name of the user being invited.
 * `user_email_address` - (Required) The email address of the user being invited.
-* `user_message` - (Optional) A `user_message` block as documented below, which configures the message being sent to the invited user.
-If this block is omitted, no message will be sent.
 * `user_type` - (Optional) The user type of the user being invited.
 Must be one of `Guest` or `Member`.
 Only Global Administrators can invite users as members.
 Defaults to `Guest`.

 ---

-`user_message` block supports the following:
+`message` block supports the following:

-* `cc_recipients` - (Optional) Email addresses of additional recipients the invitation message should be sent to.
+* `additional_recipients` - (Optional) Email addresses of additional recipients the invitation message should be sent to.
 Only 1 additional recipient is currently supported by Azure.
-* `customized_body` - (Optional) Customized message body you want to send if you don't want to send the default message.
+* `body` - (Optional) Customized message body you want to send if you don't want to send the default message.
 Cannot be specified with `language`.
 * `language` - (Optional) The language you want to send the default message in.
 The value specified must be in ISO 639 format.
 Defaults to `en-US`.
-Cannot be specified with `customized_body`.
+Cannot be specified with `body`.

 ## Attributes Reference